 The answer to the question “What makes Java an ideal programming language?” is very simple.
 It has been tested for years, it’s been consistently updated, and at the end of the day, Java possesses refined and powerful tools that can satisfy the needs of almost every developer out there.
-Basically, apart from being easy to learn, robust portable and secure, this language is designed to enable the development of a wide range of applications for various platforms, which is even better.
+Basically, apart from being easy to learn, robust portable, and secure, this language is designed to enable the development of a wide range of applications for various platforms, which is even better.

-Also, Java is used for development of Android Apps, Server Apps at Financial Services University, Java Web Applications, Software Tools, Trading Applications, J2ME Application, Embedded Space, Big Data Technologies, etc. So, when we take everything into consideration, it is pretty clear that the demand for Java experts won’t be dropping anytime soon.
+Also, Java is used for the development of Android Apps, Server Apps at Financial Services University, Java Web Applications, Software Tools, Trading Applications, J2ME Applications, Embedded Space, Big Data Technologies, etc. So, when we take everything into consideration, it is pretty clear that the demand for Java experts won’t be dropping anytime soon.

 3. Python Programming

 Last but not least, we have Python.
 An extremely interesting programming language that is easy to learn, but still at the same time very, very powerful.
 Being easy and fun to learn is probably Python’s biggest strength.
 The reason for that is the fact that fun is a great motivation for everyone to keep learning and not give up.